Alfaro's 9th-inning single lifts Phillies past Rays 2-1 - Philly

 TRAINER'S ROOM

 Phillies: RHP Tommy Hunter (strained right hamstring) will take part in an extended spring training game Saturday. ...
-Philadelphia manager Gabe Kapler said RHPs Jerad Eickhoff (strained right lat) and Mark Leiter Jr. (strained right forearm) are both getting closer to throwing off a mound.
+Kapler said RHPs Jerad Eickhoff (strained right lat) and Mark Leiter Jr. (strained right forearm) are both getting closer to throwing off a mound.

 Rays: CF Kevin Kiermaier said he is completely over an illness that first impacted him late in spring training.
 "That's a beautiful thing," Kiermaier said. ...
 RHP Nathan Eovaldi (right elbow surgery) has resumed playing catch.